MEDICAL PRODUCT DEVELOPMENT MANAGEMENT

-- Have a B.S. or B.A. from an accredited four-year college or university
+- Be a baccalaureate graduate of an accredited four-year college or university;

-- Have a minimum grade point average of at least 2.5 on a 4.0 scale (3.0 or higher is preferred) in undergraduate course work
+- Have a grade point average (GPA) of at least 2.5 (3.0 preferred) in the last 60 semester/90 quarter units of coursework;

-- Have satisfactorily completed an undergraduate course in Introductory Statistics and Probability from an accredited college or university
+- Recommended: satisfactory completion of a 3-unit undergraduate course in introductory statistics and probability from an accredited college or university.

 Applicants should note that a high degree of proficiency in both written and oral communications in English is a fundamental skill required to succeed both in the degree program and in the biomedical industry.